Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-devg.md

 -   The maximum number of jobs is unmodified.
 Users can have only one running job in this partition.

+**User action: Some job scripts may require changes and you may have to move to a different partition if you were not using dev-g in the intended way.**

 ## The eap partition